Divajain/userdocs/docs/connectingpsp.md

 Asperato require the live store ID and the live API key.

+### Paragon

+The following information should have been provided by email from Paragon when you opened your account.
+You should also be able to find the information inside the Paragon desktop.
+The two bits of data that Asperato requires are:
+Username (API Username)
+Password (API Password)

 ### Payline

 The following information should have been provided by email from payline when you opened your account.